dataesr/datasupr/README.md

-# DOADIFY
+# DATASUPR

 ## Development

-Doadify is fully functional in development.
+DatasupR is fully functional in development.

+To install it : `npm i`
-Simply run : `npm start`
+To run it locally : `npm start`

 And the project should be available via your favorite browser at http://localhost:5173/.